- January 22, 2016

 - If you smoke, smoke outside and absolutely never in bed.

-If you have been injured or suffered property damage in a fire that may have been caused by a malfunctioning product, the Macon, GA-based Mann Law Firm can help.
+If you have been injured or suffered property damage in a fire that may have been caused by a malfunctioning product, the Macon, GA-based Mann Law Firm, specializing as a burn injury lawyer, can help.
 We have successfully represented home fire victims throughout Georgia and are also experienced in taking on insurance companies who give policyholders trouble over fire loss claims.
 For over 50 years, we have been helping people put their lives back on track.
 For advice on how to proceed next, or if you have any questions about this topic, call us at 1-855-507-7598 or submit our online form.